 Dr. Matt Chalmers [00:01:59] Now you have people who are lactose intolerant, people who have dairy allergies, and that's great.
 Those people shouldn't eat dairy or we should just desensitize them to it so they can be dairy, and that's made by primary but you've got to find somebody like me who can desensitize the terms of the chances that are low.

 Dr. Matt Chalmers [00:02:15] But if you're allergic to suffer, sensitive to it, don't eat it or get decent sized to it.
 But I'll tell you that dairy is great and I love dairy I eat a lot of dairy I have a lot of my patients dairy I have a lot of my diabetics who like cheese, move over and started eating a lot of dairy, a lot of clean mozzarellas like all those Keto pizzas and stuff like that like there's lots and lots of room for dairy for a lot of people.

 Dr. Matt Chalmers [00:02:42] So it's not just Cow Milk; there's, like I said, lots and lots of other stuff that's come with those things.
 Make sure you guys are eating clean foods, which is, by the way, clean is different for a lot of different people.

 Dr. Matt Chalmers [00:02:57] You know, nuts and seeds are not bad for some people they're terrible for others.
 But, you know, dairy is not something we should all just freak out about I mean like all dairy causes inflammation.
 That's not true.
 You know, commercially raised American cow milk causes lots of problems, but that is not the entirety of dairy so just a heads up on that one.

 The Chalmers Wellness Stubstack just launched.
-Comment, Like, Interact with other people on their wellness journey.
-Communities can make the difference.
+Comment, Like, and Interact with other people on their wellness journey.
+Communities can make a difference.
 DrChalmers.substack.com